omise/bluepine/README.md

 #### Using `Attributes.create`

-This is equivalent to the above code
+This is equivalent to the code mentioned previously.

 ```ruby
 Bluepine::Attributes.create(:object, :user) do